Albanian leader concedes defeat, soothes fears of poll dispute

 “Accepting the result of the elections, I wish the opponent good luck,” Berisha said at his party headquarters.

-“We lost this election and all responsibility for the loss falls only on one person, me,” he said, to cries of “No, no!” from the party faithful.
+“We lost this election and all responsibility for the loss falls only on one person, me,” he said, to cries of “No, no!” from supporters.

-Supporters of 48-year-old Rama drove through central Tirana, honking horns and waving the flags of his Socialist Party.

 Albania’s dominant political figure since the end of more than four decades of Stalinist rule in 1991, Berisha was credited with taking Albania into NATO in 2009 and onto the first rung of EU membership.
 But his opponents accuse him of undermining democracy and allowing graft and organized crime to flourish.

-The country’s EU membership bid has been on ice since it applied to become an official candidate four years ago, due to concern in the 27-nation bloc over democracy, crime and corruption.
+The country’s EU membership bid has been on ice since it applied to become an official candidate four years ago, due to concern in the 27-nation bloc over democratic maturity, crime and corruption.

 Rama, who won international acclaim during a decade as Tirana mayor for revitalizing the drab capital, says he will reboot the EU bid and transplant his success in the city to the rest of the rundown country of 2.8 million people.